Mustafa-zubi/CuckooHashing/README.md

 ## Prerequisites

-- C++17 (The project is developed using this version, but it should be compatible with other C++ versions.
-Ensure library compatibility according to your C++17)
+- C++17 (The project is developed using this version, but it should be compatible with other C++ versions)
 - C++ libzmq https://github.com/zeromq/zmqpp
 - More will be added as required while developing the code